-Our training day events start at $10 for attendees, but stay tuned for special promotions and discounts!
+Our training day events are free for students!
+Tickets start at $10 for attendees, but stay tuned for special promotions and discounts!
 If you have attended HackingEDU events in the past, you are also entitled to a returning student discount.
 Please message email@example.com for more details.

 Yes!
 Please share the event with other students and teachers since we’ve found many offer extra credit for classes going as a group!
 If you are under 18, we do require your parent or guardian’s permission to attend and will contact you if you are accepted for more details.

 Yes!
 Our code of conduct is at the bottom of our page and here.
 TL;DR please respect all others at the event.
 We reserve the right to remove those who don’t make our event comfortable for everyone.